-Culture Is Not a Department.
-It’s a Decision CEOs Make Every Day.
+Culture Is a Decision CEOs Make Every Day

 ARTICLES

-Culture Is Not a Department.
-It’s a Decision CEOs Make Every Day.
+Culture Is a Decision CEOs Make Every Day

 4 min read Sep 11, 2025 Jeff Lovell Culture Leadership Systems